-Please refer to "Compensation Discussion and Analysis-Narrative to Summary Compensation Table" for information on VSE's employment agreement with Mr. Gauthier and to the section above entitled "Compensation Committee Interlocks and Insider Participation" for additional information about directors and nominees for director.
+Please refer below to "Compensation Discussion and Analysis-Narrative to Summary Compensation Table" for information regarding VSE's employment agreement with Mr. Gauthier and above to "Compensation Committee Interlocks and Insider Participation" for additional information about directors and nominees for director.

-Pursuant to the Company's policies, including Code of Business Conduct and Ethics for VSE's directors, officers and employees, each of the above-referenced related transactions was subject to the prior consideration and approval of the Board, including a majority vote of the disinterested directors.
+Pursuant to the Company's policies, including Code of Business Conduct and Ethics for VSE's directors, officers and employees, any above-referenced related transactions would be subject to the prior consideration and approval of the Board, including a majority vote of the disinterested directors.